apigee/apigee-config-maven-plugin/README.md

   -Dapigee.config.options
     none   - No action (default)
     create - Create when not found.
-Pre-existing config is NOT updated even if it is different. update - Update when found; create when not found.
+Pre-existing config is NOT updated even if it is different. update - Update when found; create when not found, updates individual entries for kvms.
 Refreshes all config to reflect edge.json. delete - Delete all config listed in edge.json. sync   - Delete and recreate.